 The townships of Baxter and Somerville

-The amendment is required to give statutory effect to the Baxter and Somerville Structure Plans.
-The Baxter and Somerville Structure Plans (prepared in 2018) set out the vision for the future development of the townships.
-They establish a planning framework to guide development and land use change into the future.
+The amendment is required to implement key actions from the Baxter and Somerville Structure Plans.
+The Structure Plans (prepared in 2018) set out the vision for the future development of both townships and establish a planning framework to guide development and land use change into the future.

 Viewing of Submissions

 Exhibition of the amendment concluded on Friday 2 April 2021.

 You can view all submissions, which have been redacted to protect submitters’ privacy:

 The amendment and submissions have been reviewed by an independent planning panel appointed by the State Government.
 Council received the panel’s report on 17 September 2021.

 All panel-related documents including the panel’s report can be found in the Document Library.

 Council has considered the panel’s report and recommendations and decided to adopt the amendment with changes during the Planning Services Committee Meeting - 23 November 2021.

 You can view the updated amendment documents in the attachments to the meeting minutes Planning Services Committee Meeting Attachment Book - 23 November 2021 - part 1